bwassim/FCND-3D-Estimation/README.md

 The previous simulation used a perfect IMU.
 This time we would like to introduce some realistic IMU by introducing some noise.

 <img src="./images/xv_est10.jpg" />

+One can see that the value of sigma in both graphs is constant and does not change with time.
+It is expected since we have not implemented the part of the EKF that updates the covariance matrix, and that's what needs to be done.
+* First  I will calculate the partial derivative of the body-to-global rotation matrix in the function `GetRbgPrime()`.
+* Once we have that function implemented, we need to complete the rest of the prediction step (predict the state covariance forward) in `Predict()`.